All Products

 Cause

-1. Connect to the Linux instance that has a high percentage of slab_unreclaimable memory.
+1. Connect to the Linux instance to troubleshoot.

-2. Run the following command to check the name of the slab that has the largest number of objects or the largest amount of memory and whose memory cannot be reclaimed:
+2. Check the name of the slab that has the largest number of objects or the largest amount of memory and whose memory cannot be reclaimed:

 1. View information about the slab that has the largest number of objects or has the largest amount of memory.